OntimizeWeb/docs/_ontimize_web_ngx_filemanager/services/00-filemanager.md

 ## Extending the File Manager Service

-You can define **your own file manager service** by extending the `FileManagerService` class as follows.
+You can define **your own file manager service** by extending the `FileManagerOntimizeService` class as follows.

 ```javascript
 import { Injectable, Injector } from '@angular/core';